Withington: Governance

-Withington was anciently a township and chapelry within the parish of Manchester and hundred of Salford.
-In 1866 Withington became a separate civil parish.
+Withington was anciently a township and chapelry within the parish of Manchester and hundreds of Salford.
+In 1866, Withington became a separate civil parish.
 Following the Public Health Act 1875, Withington Town Hall was built in 1881 on Lapwing Lane, originally to house Withington Local Board of Health, then later occupied by the Withington Urban District Council, formed under the Local Government Act 1894.
-In 1904 the urban district was abolished and Withington became part of the County Borough of Manchester.
+In 1904, the urban district was abolished and Withington became part of the County Borough of Manchester.
 The Old Town Hall building has been converted into private offices, currently occupied by Pabla & Pabla Solicitors, with new-build apartments to the south (back) and east (side).
-On 1 October 1933 the parish was abolished and merged with South Manchester.
-In 1901 the parish had a population of 16,050.
+On 1 October 1933, the parish was abolished and merged with South Manchester.
+In 1901, the parish had a population of 16,050.

 Manchester Withington is a Parliamentary Constituency which encompasses Withington village, Chorlton-cum-Hardy, Burnage and Didsbury (East and West).
-Manchester Withington became the first constituency in the City of Manchester since 1929 to elect a Liberal (Democrat) MP upon John Leech's gain in the 2005 General Election, when the constituency also experienced the largest swing of that election, taking the previously 11,524 majority Labour safe seat by 667 votes – a swing of 17%.
+Manchester Withington became the first constituency in the City of Manchester since 1929 to elect a Liberal (Democrat) MP upon John Leech's gain in the 2005 General Election, when the constituency also experienced the largest swing of that election, taking the previously 11,524 majority Labour safe seat by 667 votes– a swing of 17%.
 This was possibly attributable to the constituency's large student population.
 The previous incumbent of the seat, Keith Bradley, had held the seat for Labour for 18 years; Lucy Powell was chosen as the successor candidate to Keith Bradley in March 2007, to try to regain the seat at the next general election.
 However, Leech retained the seat for the Liberal Democrats at the 2010 General Election, with 44.6% of the vote (an increase of 2.4% over 2005); Powell came second with 40.5% of the vote (a decrease of 0.4%).
+Since 2015, the current MP is Jeff Smith of the Labour Party.